-Some franchisors offer in-house financing that covers up to 50% of the franchise fee at fixed interest rate.
+Some franchisors offer in-house financing that covers up to 50% of the franchise fee at a fixed interest rate.
 You just have to talk to the company’s representative and see if they have this option and if you meet their qualifications for it.

-Last, but not least, once you’ve signed on the agreement and paid the franchise fee, it’s imperative that you arm yourself with all the knowledge and skills necessary to learn how to start a franchise.
+Last, but not least, once you’ve signed the agreement and paid the franchise fee, it’s imperative that you arm yourself with all the knowledge and skills necessary to learn how to start a franchise.
 Attending the franchisor’s unique training program is the best way to do just that.
 The program can include one or a combination of these:

 Headquarter/Class Trainings.
 Some learnings are best done in person and that’s why excellent companies require their franchisees to fly to their headquarters and learn the skills to effectively run the business.
 Technical aspects of the business is also covered during this training.

 Field Trainings.
 This training allows you to learn firsthand about the ins and outs of the business while you’re out there and doing real fieldwork.
 This also gives you a glimpse of what to expect while you go about your daily routine and have instructors helping you navigate through those routines.